 People are more likely to respond to a survey if there is a compelling reason for them to do so.
 Use your intro text to highlight these reasons and benefits.
 Will the survey results help you to improve your customer service?
 Are you going to use the feedback to improve your products?
 Is there another incentive for completing the survey, like making a donation to a charity for each response received, for example?
 Whatever the reason for the survey, let the recipients know in order to encourage a higher response rate!

-5. Is the survey anonymous?
+4. Is the survey anonymous?

 As with all emails, it is important to use language that suits the company, the target group and the purpose.
 The most important thing is to be clear, irrespective of whether the email has a formal or informal tone.
 One example might look like this:

-Another example: more personal with background data
+A more personal survey introduction using background data